 The Long-legged Doji is very similar to the Neutral Doji, but with a long wick on either side of the opening and closing price.
 This pattern suggests quite a bit of market uncertainty, as the price has been going down and up quite a bit within a period.
 But after such an extensive movement and a wide range of prices, the result was almost the same level as the opening price.
 Long-legged Doji candlestick means that supply and demand in the market are currently approaching balance and that a trend reversal may occur in the future.

 This pattern is formed by a candle that has only the upper shadow.
-This indicates that the price tried to move higher but failed to do so and closed at a price equal to or slightly different to the opening price.
+This indicates that the price tried to move higher but failed to do so and closed at a price equal to or slightly different from the opening price.
 Also, such a candle should have virtually nobody.
 The gravestone usually indicates that the buyers are losing power because they can no longer drive the price up and the sellers are in control.
 In most cases, the pattern is a reversal Doji candlestick, which can appear at the end of an uptrend.

 Another Doji reversal pattern is an inverted version of the Tombstone Doji.
-The Dragonfly Doji candle has a long lower shadow, no or very small body and no upper shadow.
+The Dragonfly Doji candle has a long lower shadow, no or very small body, and no upper shadow.
 Thus, the opening and closing prices of the candle are the same or almost the same.
 Doji dragonfly is formed at the end of a downtrend and in most cases is taken as a signal of a possible upward price reversal.

 Doji of four prices

 This pattern is extremely rare on the chart and represents a straight line - only the body without shadows.
-The pattern is formed when all 4 prices are the same- open, close, low and high.
+The pattern is formed when all 4 prices are the same- open, close, low, and high.
 This happens either on very low-liquid assets or when volumes drop on the market, for example, during holidays or after the trading sessions are closed.

-How to trade using Doji Candles
+How to trade with Doji Candles

 The classic rules for trading Doji candlesticks were developed decades ago, but they remain effective today.
 For practical application of these patterns, it is important to learn the basic features of working with them: